Vocal Tai Chi

 Vocal Tai Chi suggests a slow, flowing body, maybe with long, steady notes and graceful movements.
 But Tai Chi itself is also dynamic and interactive.
 Masters of Tai Chi can activate body trauma release by skilfully using life-force energy, known as ‘chi,’ waking up the whole body-mind-spirit system, at a fundamental level and allowing the person to reorganise their psyche as entrenched patterns let go.

-Having been a Voice Movement Therapist for many years I could see a parallel with my experience in this field, and the trauma release work in advanced Tai Chi.
+Having been a Therapeutic Voice Worker for many years, (trained in Voice Movement Therapy with Paul Newham in 1992) I could see a parallel with my experience in this field, and the trauma release work in advanced Tai Chi.

 Vocal Tai Chi however is different from my previous, white-coated, hands-off, therapist’s role, as I am now present as artist-leader and performer, singing my own Vocal Tai Chi as a way of igniting people into the work.
 My therapeutic leadership has lessened, away from psychology and towards spirituality, although the two are very close.

 Vocal Tai Chi was founded by composer-vocalist Jenni Roditi in 2012.
 Vocal Tai Chi is a voice, movement, mind, body, soulful and spiritual practice.
 Rooted in the Tai Chi principles of grounding, centring, flow and openness, alongside the musical art of both free and guided vocal improvisation and, as an advanced development, conduction-style composition.

 Jenni welcome musicians from all styles and levels, and so-called non musicians: you just need willingness, and belief that using your voice in service of your current inquiry could well be the missing key to reveal vital new understanding and information.